Gozde13/UPSchool_DataAnalysis-Hepsiburada/README.md

 * This repository contains the studies I made in the data analysis program carried out in cooperation with up school and Hepsiburada.
 * In the Data Analysis House data, I examinde houses prices accroding to some variables.
 It includes some statistical plots.
 * Car Data Analysis is the analysis about vehicles.
-* Capstone Project is my final project.
-In the file, there are data about my capstone project.
-* Some small analysis using sql before the Capstone Project.